 Learn how to teach science and physics to 11 to 16-year-olds with this PGCE School Direct course.
-Accredited by the National College for Teaching and Leadership (NCTL), the course trains you in the principles of teaching physics and getting the vital hands-on experience necessary for later employment.
+Accredited by the Teaching Regulation Agency (TRA), the course trains you in the principles of teaching physics and getting the vital hands-on experience necessary for later employment.

 Those already on our PGCE School Direct Secondary courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with their placement schools.

 Successfully complete this PGCE Secondary Science with Physics course to achieve Qualified Teacher Status (QTS) and become a teacher of science for students up to 14 years old and chemistry for 15 to 16-year-olds.
-Accredited by the NCTL, there’s also the opportunity to teach at the 16 to 18 age range.
+Accredited by the Teaching Regulation Agency (TRA), there’s also the opportunity to teach at the 16 to 18 age range.

 You’ll develop your teaching strategies and pedagogical techniques at London Met as well as exploring the fundamentals of how children learn.
 These study sessions will include collaborative projects and school-based work with other trainees, as well as how to implement teaching and pupil assessment.